Mythologies (ballet)

 Mythologies is a 2022 ballet created by the French choreographer Angelin Preljocaj and composer Thomas Bangalter.
 The ballet focuses on scenes stemming from human mythologies and features original orchestral compositions from Bangalter.

 Conception

 The ballet started as a collaboration between the Ballet Preljocaj and Ballet de l'Opéra de Bordeaux.
 Another ballet, Ghost, was created by the two companies in 2018.
 Mythologies uses ten participating dancers from each ballet.

 In late 2019, Preljocaj approached Bangalter about composing a ballet suite with a full orchestra.
 Bangalter had previously hoped to compose classical music in such a setting, so a collaboration begun between the two that resulted in what would become the opera.

 Synopsis

 Mythologies, led by twenty dancers, connects ancient and modern myths.
-The ballet focuses on "contemporary rituals" and revolves around twenty-three scenes inspired by “founding myths that shape the collective imagination.”
+The ballet focuses on "contemporary rituals" and revolves around twenty-three scenes inspired by "founding myths that shape the collective imagination".

 Music

+The music to the ballet was composed by Thomas Bangalter, formerly of Daft Punk.

+Unlike the work of the duo and of Bangalter in earlier previous solo efforts, the album is not electronic and is entirely orchestral, focusing on Baroque music and American minimalism.
+Preljocaj initially suggested the idea of Bangalter using electronic elements with symphonic music, similar to Bangalter's previous work as part of Daft Punk for the film Tron: Legacy.
+However, Bangalter expressed the desire to write a fully orchestral score in order to have a more unique experience.
+Bangalter studied and read classic treatises on orchestration and abandoned writing with the keyboard, how he normally wrote compositions with Daft Punk, to avoid limitations in composing.